 A key factor in realising the objectives of a strategy is the efficiencies gained from effective risk management.
-By incorporating risk management principles, agency leaders and business managers can understand and minimise the effects of risks on their goals and objectives through the process of evaluating and treating risks.
+By incorporating risk management principles, agency leaders and business managers can understand and minimise the effects of risks on their goals and objectives by evaluating and treating risks.

-The relationship between our Organisational Strategy and Risk Management are illustrated in the following diagram:
+The relationship between our Organisational Strategy and Risk Management is illustrated in the following diagram: